SergeySolovyenko/docker_redmine_passenger/README.md

 8. congrats - you have a working redmine server

 <<<<<<<<<<<<<<-------Plugins Included------->>>>>>>>>>>>>>
-Included 2 modificated for this version of redmine, plugins:
+- Included 2 modificated for this version of redmine, plugins:
 1. time_logger - for timelogging in tickets
 2. kanban - dynamic dashboard module
-Author of modifications Alisa Rudenko
+- Author of modifications Alisa Rudenko

 <<<<<<<<<<<<<<-------SSL------->>>>>>>>>>>>>>
-1.Drop your ssl files in to a directory 2./redmine/storage/docker_redmine-data/ssl/
+1. Drop your ssl files in to a directory
+2. /redmine/storage/docker_redmine-data/ssl/
-3.after - add .crt and .key files in docker-composer.yml in command to start passenger
+3. after - add .crt and .key files in docker-composer.yml in command to start passenger

 <<<<<<<<<<<<<<-------Ports------->>>>>>>>>>>>>>